 Delia Gonçalves joined the WUSA9 team in June 2010.
 Delia got her first break in the business right here in Washington at the U.S. Senate Radio-TV Gallery and at NBC Network News.
 She then left D.C. to pursue her on-camera reporting endeavors which took her back to her native New England.

 Delia spent five years crisscrossing the region, working at several stations in Massachusetts and Rhode Island.
 During that time, she had the privilege of covering a number of national stories including the Station Nightclub fire in Rhode Island that claimed 100 lives and the historic vote on gay marriage in Boston – the first vote of its kind in the country.

-Delia is a first generation Cape Verdean-American born in New Bedford, Massachusetts of immigrant parents who taught her the invaluable lessons of faith, hard work, and perseverance.
+Delia is a first-generation Cape Verdean-American born in New Bedford, Massachusetts to immigrant parents who taught her the invaluable lessons of faith, hard work and perseverance.

 She now lives in D.C. with her husband and three daughters.